omarryhan/aiogoogle/README.md

 Google’s Discovery Serivce provides machine readable specifications known as discovery documents (similar to [Swagger/OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/examples/v3.0/petstore.yaml)). e.g. [Google Books](https://www.googleapis.com/discovery/v1/apis/books/v1/rest).

-In essence, Aiogoogle is a feature-rich, yet easy to use Pythonic wrapper for discovery documents.
+Aiogoogle is a Pythonic wrapper for discovery documents.

 For a list of supported APIs, visit: [Google’s APIs Explorer](https://developers.google.com/apis-explorer/).

+## Understanding the Aiogoogle Object (Highly recommended that you read)

-To understand how to navigate a discovery document and access the API endpoints that you desire with the [Aiogoogle object](https://aiogoogle.readthedocs.io/en/latest/#id2), please read [this](https://aiogoogle.readthedocs.io/en/latest/#making-api-calls) section in the docs.
+To understand how to navigate a discovery service/document and access the API endpoints that you desire with the [Aiogoogle object](https://aiogoogle.readthedocs.io/en/latest/#id2), please read [this](https://aiogoogle.readthedocs.io/en/latest/#making-api-calls) section in the docs.

 ## Accessing APIs examples